 Why reach for TUMS

-Unlike some heartburn medicines, which are absorbed in the bloodstream in order to work and can take hours or days to fully work, TUMS antacid travels directly to the source of the heartburn.
-TUMS antacid products go to work fast by neutralizing acid on contact.
+Unlike some heartburn medicines, which are absorbed in the bloodstream in order to work and can take hours or days for full effect, TUMS antacid travels directly to the source of the heartburn.
+TUMS antacid products go to work in seconds by neutralizing acid on contact.

 Steps you can take to manage heartburn

-Although you may not always be able to prevent heartburn, there are things you can do to lower your chances of triggering it.
+While you can’t prevent heartburn, there are things you can do to lower your chances of triggering it.
 Here are some lifestyle changes you can try to help decrease the frequency of heartburn:

 Eat smaller meals